don-tnowe/godot-dictionary-inspector/README.md

 - also inspects generic and pool arrays
 - nested dictionaries
 - nested generic and pool arrays
+- drag and drop files onto the "open" button to add multiple resources to array/dictionary (*idk why it was removed in 4.0*)
 - resource editing (*click for nested editor or choose "Edit" for classic full-Inspector view, drop multiple into arrays*)

 Proposal to integrate this into the engine: https://github.com/godotengine/godot-proposals/issues/5775